Eco renovate your home

 Participants are asked to complete an energy audit on their homes before the course using resources that we provide.
 This will enable you to gain the information that is tailored to your specific needs and leave with suitable changes that you can make.

-Mischa Hewitt was one of the Project Managers of Earthship Brighton, the author of the book Earthships: Build a zero carbon future and has an MSc in Architecture: Advanced Environmental and Energy Studies (Distinction) from the Centre for Alternative Technology.
-He is a building consultant and has worked on many eco renovation projects.
+Mischa Hewitt was one of the project managers of Earthship Brighton, is the author of the book Earthships in Europe, and has an MSc in Architecture: Advanced Environmental and Energy Studies (Distinction) from the Centre for Alternative Technology.
+He is a building consultant, domestic and non-domestic energy assessor, and has worked on many eco renovation projects.

-Click here for details of local accommodation and to find out about Brighton Permaculture Trust supporters who can provide accommodation in their homes.
+Get details on local accommodation and Brighton Permaculture Trust supporters who can provide accommodation in their homes.

 Fees include tuition, refreshments and information sheets.